THE EXCEL CLUB

 Advisor: Ms. Goddard

 Model United Nations is a club that simulates the United Nations General Assembly and other multilateral bodies.
 In Model UN, students will be ambassadors from UN member states to debate current issues on the UN’s agenda.
 The student delegates make speeches, draft resolutions, negotiate with allies and adversaries, resolve conflicts, all through the Model UN conference rules of procedure.Model UN participants learn how the international community addresses concerns in areas including peace and security, human rights, the environment, food and hunger, economic development and globalization.
+Model UN delegates examine the needs, goals and foreign policies of the country they will represent at the conference.

 Advisor: Ms. Bassett